Back to Blog

 Free and open source:

 DBeaver Community Edition is completely free and covers most developer needs.
-The Enterprise edition adds NoSQL support, advanced data transfer, and team features—but many developers never need it.
+The paid editions add NoSQL support, advanced data transfer, and team features, but many developers never need them.

 Mature feature set:

 Years of development have produced features like ER diagrams, data export in multiple formats, compare tools, task scheduling, and a SQL editor with decent autocomplete.
-It's not the prettiest tool, but it gets the job done.
+It is not the prettiest tool, but it gets the job done.
+The project moved to year-based versioning in 2026 and ships updates near-monthly.

 Community (Free):